Traffic Safety

 b.

-medications, and illicit drugs.
-For the state where you live, find out
+abilities.
+For the state where you live, find out what is the legal

-what is the legal blood alcohol concentration and the consequences for
+blood alcohol concentration and what are the consequences for driving

-the open-container law is in your state.
+open-container law is in your state.

 c.